Konvt/pgbar/docs/QuickStart.md

 bool empty() const noexcept;       // Check whether the object points to a valid progress bar instance explicit operator bool() noexcept; // Check whether the current object is non-empty

-void swap( ProxySpan& ) noexcept; // Exchange two ProxySpan
+void swap( TrackedSpan& ) noexcept; // Exchange two TrackedSpan
 ```
 ### Iterator type
-`ProxySpan::iterator` is a forward iterator whose increment operator attempts to call the `tick()` method of the progress bar instance bound to it, thus it will trigger side effects in unexpected scenarios.
+`TrackedSpan::iterator` is a forward iterator whose increment operator attempts to call the `tick()` method of the progress bar instance bound to it, thus it will trigger side effects in unexpected scenarios.

 ## `iterate`
 `iterate` is the overloaded name of a series of template functions, and it serves as a wrapper interface for the `iterate` method of [the sole progress bar type](#sole-progress-bar).